jcdevguru/quick-js-compare/README.md

     * `"keyOrder"`: match when compared objects have matching keys in the same order, regardless of their values
     * `"valueOrder"`: match when compared objects have matching values in the same order, regardless of their keys
     * `"keyOnly"`: match when compared objects have matching keys, regardless of their order or their values
-    * `"valueOnly"`: match when compared objects have matching values, regardless of their order or their keys
+    * `"valuesOnly"`: match when compared objects have matching values, regardless of their order or their keys
     * `"typeOnly"`: match when identical in type only, without comparing values
     * `"alwaysSame"`: compared objects always match, regardless of value, type, or structure
     * `"alwaysDifferent`": compared objects never match, even if identical